GadomskiMarcin/trade_srade/README.md

 3. **Ensure all prerequisites** are installed
 4. **Try the clean setup** commands

-For AI agents: This project uses modern TypeScript/React patterns with TanStack Query and Router, and a Go backend with PostgreSQL.
-All dependencies are compatible without legacy peer deps.
+For AI agents: This project uses modern TypeScript/React patterns with TanStack Query and Router, Vite build system, and a Go backend using only standard libraries.
+All dependencies are compatible with ES modules.